IPv6 and NAT¶

 Though IPv6 removes most any need for NAT, there are rare situations that call for the use of NAT with IPv6 such as Multi-WAN for IPv6 on residential or small business networks.

 Translation (NPt).
-This is available in the pfSense® web configurator under
+This is available in the pfSense® software WebGUI under

 Firewall > NAT on the NPt tab.
-NPt translates one prefix to another.
-So
+For example, NPt can translate

 2001:db8:1111:2222::/64

-host on that subnet.
+host portion of the address.
 For more on NPt, see IPv6 Network Prefix Translation (NPt).

-There is a mechanism built into IPv6 to access IPv4 hosts using a special
+There is also a mechanism built into IPv6 to access IPv4 hosts using a special

 address notation, such as ::ffff:192.168.1.1